Welfare-Maximizing Pooled Testing: Proofs for Section (Performance of Non-Overlapping Testing)

+Suppose $T$ is an optimal overlapping test allocation, and $i$ is an individual in the population.
+In order to prove \cref{theorem:gain-upper-bound}, we first rewrite the probability $P^T_{i,j}$ that the test $t_j$ containing $i$ is pivotal for individual $i$ using conditional probabilities.

-where the third equality follows since $t^*_{j'}$ can be positive if and only if some individual in $t^*_{j'}\setminus t^*_j$ is infected as given that $t^*_j$ is negative we conclude that any individual in $t^*_j$ is healthy, and the fourth inequality follows since each individual has an independent probability to be infected.
+where the third equality follows since $t_k$ is positive if and only if some individual in $t_k \setminus t_j$ is infected (as $t_j$ is negative by assumption), and the health probabilities of individuals are independent by assumption.
+We now introduce two lemmas that are used in the proof of \cref{theorem:gain-upper-bound}.